 Mr. Fonseca didn’t mention anything about lax or complicit gatekeepers — the intermediaries that set up and oversee offshore companies.
 Nor did he mention money laundering or tax evasion, or discuss why employees of his firm would be tempted to become whistle-blowers.

 But the leaks now clearly reveal a world whose dimensions few people had grasped.
 They show how banks, law firms and asset management companies secretly oversee the estates of the world’s rich and famous: politicians, businessmen, sports officials, celebrities, fraudsters, athletes and criminal cartels.
-Over- and under-the-table earnings mixed to an extent heretofore unimaginable.
+Over- and under-the-table earnings mixed to an extent few ever imagined.

-Which means that even if Mossack Fonseca is not found guilty of any crime, the Panama Papers will have sparked debate on every continent about the nature of offshore activity.
+Which all means that even if Mr. Fonseca is not found guilty, the Panama Papers will have sparked discussion on every continent about the nature of offshore activity.
 What should be tolerated?
 What shouldn’t?

-The implications will shake Panama’s economy to its core.
+The debate will shake Panama’s economy to its core.